tsgates/arch-wiki-markdown/wiki/Mutt.md

 The 2>/dev/null is to make it quiet, i.e. to prevent useless message printing where you do not want them to.

--   Note - If you have some problems with urlview due to Mutt's url encoding you can try extract_url.pl

--   Note - If you would like to see a short contextual preview of the content around each URL, try urlscan.
-The macro in your muttrc is the same as for urlview (except for the 'urlscan' command).
-There is no additional configuration required other than ensuring $BROWSER is set.
+Note:urlview has a few deficiencies (e.g. the inability to handle certain email encodings) and is fairly feature-bare (e.g. it does not provide context for links it finds).
+There are a couple alternatives that do better.
+One, which can handle all email encodings and provides link context, is extract_url.pl.
+Another, which can also provide link context but cannot handle all email encodings, is urlscan.
+Both are drop-in replacements for urlview, though extract_url has features which benefit from additional configuration changes.

 > Viewing HTML

 It is possible to pass the html body to an external HTML program and then dump it, keeping email viewing uniform and unobtrusive.
-Two programs are described here: lynx and w3m.
+Three programs are described here: lynx, w3m and elinks.

-Install lynx or w3m:
+Install lynx, w3m or elinks:

     pacman -S lynx

 or

     pacman -S w3m

+or

+    pacman -S elinks

 If ~/.mutt/mailcap does not exist you will need to create it and save the following to it.